vxcall/Dainsleif/README.md

 **Build project**

-⚠️ Don't you dare use **Download ZIP** and create issue, or I'll fucking tear you apart.

 If you have Visual Studio 2019, you must installed `Developer Command Prompt for Visual Studio` at the same time.
 Launch it and go to any directory you wanna clone Dainsleif in, and run following commands.